mjbeswick/tacit-dom/README.md

 React is everywhere.
 It's in job postings, tutorials, bootcamps, and every developer's LinkedIn profile.
 But here's the thing - just because everyone's using it doesn't mean it's always the right tool for the job.

-Sometimes you need a sledgehammer (React), and sometimes you just need a regular hammer (Domitor). 🛠️
+Sometimes you need a sledgehammer (React), and sometimes you just need a regular hammer (Thorix). 🛠️

-**Domitor is for developers who:**
+**Thorix is for developers who:**

 - Want to build reactive UIs without the React complexity
 - Prefer direct DOM manipulation over virtual DOM abstraction